codercms/laravel-pg-conn-pool/README.md

 However, upon completion of the transaction, a lazy connection will automatically return the real connection to the pool.

 Each coroutine will get a new connection from the pool.
-After request is handled by an application a connection is returned to the pool.
 This approach gives an ability to handle multiple requests (depends on the pool size) without blocking an entire thread (worker process).

 ## Usage